Install DaVinci Resolve in Linux (Ubuntu, Arch, and Fedora)

 sudo apt-get install libnvidia-encode1

-Now we are going to want to extract the archived files we downloaded.
-Easiest way is to open a terminal application and run the following command.
-Change directory as needed.
+Now, we need to extract the archived files we downloaded.
+The easiest way is to open a terminal application and run the following command.
+Change the directory as needed.

 cd ~/Downloads